-- These commands must be given on your computer. - For rsync to use your ssh key, give it the '-e "ssh -i ~/.ssh/YOURKEY"' option. - This will time out for amounts larger than about 10GB.
+- These commands must be given on your computer. - For rsync to use your ssh key, give it the '-e "ssh -i ~/.ssh/YOURKEY"' option. - This will time out for amounts larger than about 20GB.

-Move amounts larger than 10GB through the datamover nodes.
+To move amounts larger than 20GB, use the datamover nodes.